cliffordwilliam/my_archive/about.md

 <h2 class="mt-5">Who Am I</h2>

 I’m Clifford William, a full-stack web developer from Indonesia.
 I’m passionate about learning, collecting information, and sharing knowledge.
-I strive to continuously improve, not only to support myself and my family through freelance work but also to contribute meaningfully to society.
+I strive to continuously improve, not only to support myself and my family through work but also to contribute meaningfully to society.

 In my free time, I’m working on a passion project—developing a video game that I plan to release in the future.
 I hope others will enjoy playing it as much as I’ve enjoyed creating it.